ibm-cloud-docs/assistant-data/install-120.md

 For each image in a repository, an image policy scope of either cluster or namespace is applied.
 When you deploy an application, IBM Container Image Security Enforcement checks whether the Kubernetes namespace that you are deploying to has any policy regulations that must be applied.

-1. Create a YAML file named `policy.yaml`, and add the following content to the file:
+1. Create a YAML file named `policy.yaml` to define the policy.
+You can do so by following these steps:

-    ```
+    - Run `vi image_policy.yaml` and press `i`.

+    - Paste the following content into the file:

+      ```yaml
       apiVersion: securityenforcement.admission.cloud.ibm.com/v1beta1
       kind: ClusterImagePolicy
       metadata:
        name: watson-assistant-{name}-policy
       spec:
        repositories:
           - name: "{cluster4d-master-node}:8500/*"
             policy:
               va:
                 enabled: false
       ```
       {: codeblock}

-    Replace the following variables with the appropriate values for your cluster:
+    - Replace the following variables with the appropriate values for your cluster:

       - `{cluster4d-master-node}`: Specify the hostname for the master node of the {{site.data.keyword.icp4dfull_notm}} cluster
       - `{name}`: Specify a name that helps you identify this deployment.
 You can use the version number of the product, such as 120, for example.

+    - Save the file and close the editor by pressing `esc`, typing `:wq` and pressing `Enter`.

 1. Apply the policy by running the following command:

     ```bash
-    kubectl apply -f policy.yaml
+    kubectl apply -f ./policy.yaml
     ```
     {: pre}